 7. Tioman Island:

 Hands down, Tioman Island on the east coast of Malaysia in the Pahang state is one of the most heavenly tropical beaches in the world.
-Blessed with nature’s boundless beauty and as well as resources, Tioman island is one of the finest places for scuba diving, snorkelling and heaven for regular divers.
+Blessed with nature’s boundless beauty and as well as resources, Tioman island is one of the finest places for scuba diving, snorkeling and heaven for regular divers.

-How to get to Tioman Island from Kuala Lumpur?
+How to Get to Tioman Island from Kuala Lumpur

 Things to Do in Tioman:

-Sun basking in the Paya Beach
+- Sun basking in the Paya Beach

-Surfing in Juara Beach
+- Surfing in Juara Beach

-Snorkelling at Salang
+- Snorkelling at Salang

-Visiting Asha Falls near Kampung Mukut
+- Visiting Asha Falls near Kampung Mukut

-Trekking to Air Batang
+- Trekking to Air Batang

-Tioman has a great range of foods to offer including Malay and Chinese cuisine.
+Foods to try in Tioman Island: Tioman has a great range of foods to offer including Malay and Chinese cuisine.
 While you are there the few obvious foods to try are Nasi goreng, barbequed chicken and seafood from Salang Complex, delicious drinks and snacks from Air Batang, delicious breakfast from Santai Bistro in Juara Village.
 The foods are as satisfying, insta-worthy and as satiating for each meal on this island.

 8. Bentong